SoarGroup/SoarGroup.github.io/docs/explanations/ThreadsInSML.md

 tags:
   - sml
   - threads
+  - architecture
 ---

 # Threads in SML

-This document is intended to explain how threads are used in Soar 8.6 and later (this document is being written against 8.6.3).
+This document is intended to explain how threads are used in Soar 8.6 and later (this document is up-to-date as of 9.6).
 It assumes you already have a passing familiarity with both Soar and the SML interface language.
 This is advanced reading, for those who want to understand everything that's going on "under the hood".